We unlock investing in tangible ESG assets — hectares of protected rainforest.

 animal in relation to hectare

-We see massive value in untouched forests.
-By 2030, the idea of logging a forest will be as laughable as throwing away a Van Gogh painting and keeping the frame.
+We see massive intrinsic value in untouched forests.
+The idea of logging a forest will be as laughable as throwing away a Van Gogh painting and keeping the frame.

-Carbon credits have been rising in value over the last two years, and we expect the carbon market to continue to rise as companies and funds are increasingly motivated (and mandated) to offset their CO2 output.
-Read about our expectations for the future carbon market.
+In the medium to long-term we expect the carbon credit market to continue to rise as corporates and funds are increasingly motivated (and mandated) to decrease their CO2 output.

 It is our belief that forest prices have been artificially low because of administrative lockup.
-When we unlock the opportunity for millions of people and entities to bid on hectares of protected forest, we expect the price of forests worldwide to rise to their correct market value.
-Growing demand for a limited resource should cause the price to continue rising.
+When we finally unlock the opportunity for both the public and organisations worldwide to invest in hectares of protected forest, we expect the price of forests worldwide to rise to their correct market value.
 So hang on to that Van Gogh.

-Anyone selling investment opportunities or saving the planet should be examined carefully.
+Anyone offering investment opportunities or claiming to contribute to saving planetary life should be examined carefully.
 We do both, so we welcome your scrutiny.
-We have designed an acquisition model, conservation model, and social model that make this asset as clean, ethical, and protected as we deem feasible.
+We have designed an acquisition model, conservation model, and social model that make our assets as clean, ethical, and protected as we deem feasible.
 The ambition is to bridge the gap between today and a truly sustainable economy which will take a few generations.
 We are transparent in our practices, and beyond rigorous in our research and oversight.

 Read our FAQs.